 Your monthly expenses will include the mortgage or debt service, taxes, insurance, lawn and pool maintenance, property management (optional) and insurance.
 At least 20 percent down payment will likely be required if financing the purchase.

-Vacancy, turnover and eviction are realities of leasing any property, so wise landlords must assume at least a month’s rent loss annually.
+Vacancy, turnover and eviction are realities of leasing any property.
+Therefore, wise landlords must assume at least a month's rent loss annually.
+Buying and managing rental property gets much easier if you've properly done the math.

 4) Improve the property just enough to attract high rents.